ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Showers and thunderstorms before 1am, then a chance of showers and thunderstorms.
-Partly cloudy, with a low around 73.
-South
+         <h3>Overnight</h3>Showers and thunderstorms likely before 1am, then a chance of showers and thunderstorms.
+Partly cloudy, with a low around
-         southwest wind around 6 mph.
-Chance of precipitation is 80%.<br></div>
+         73. South southwest wind around 6 mph.
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">